Let us help YOU get to the inbox like we've helped these others!

 When we say that we are the original email deliverability company and service, we aren’t just blowing smoke.
 We weren’t just in on the ground floor of email deliverability, we are the OG deliverability company.
 The one that helped to set the standards.
 The one who created the term ‘deliverability’!

-Anne ultimately left Habeas after a year, however while she was there, and because she was regularly in communication with both the email senders and the email receivers, she came to realize that while they believed themselves to be at odds with each other, both sides actually wanted the same thing: to have wanted email delivered reliably to the inbox, and, as importantly, to not have unwanted email delivered to the inbox.
+Anne ultimately left Habeas after a year, because the board at Habeas was becoming more concerned with revenue than doing the right thing, and so were becoming less concerned about who they were certifying.
+However while she was there, and because she was regularly in communication with both the email senders and the email receivers, she came to realize that while they believed themselves to be at odds with each other, both sides actually wanted the same thing: to have wanted email delivered reliably to the inbox, and, as importantly, to not have unwanted email delivered to the inbox.

 In between the first and second Email Deliverability Summits, Anne left Habeas.
 Because the second summit had already been scheduled, Anne founded ISIPP to give the Email Deliverability Summits a home, and a sponsor.